b005t3r/Starling-Extension-BatchRenderer/README.md

 * fragment shader's job is sending a pixel color to the output
 * values can be passed from vertex to fragment shader via VARYING (v) registers; each value passed this way will be interpolated between vertices, acording to the pixel position fragment shader is outputing color for

+Out vertex shader is a simple, standard one - probably most of your vertex shaders will look very similar.
+First it send the current position to the output, then it passes interpolated UVs to the fragment shader.
+But But t